DanySafatli/network-handbook/README.md

 - Meaning of 'RTFM' -> (http://www.internetslang.com/RTFM-meaning-definition.asp)
 - Rack Unit -> (https://en.wikipedia.org/wiki/Rack_unit)

-### Objective 1.2 - Compare and Contrast the Use of Networking Services and Applications
+### 1.2 - Compare and Contrast the Use of Networking Services and Applications

 #### Study Alerts for Exam
 - Know your basic vocabulary (especially VPN protocols)